pedro-severo/future-eats/README.md

 - `services` => The folder that keeps the connections with forein services.
 In this project, just the connection with the rest API to get breweries.

 - `utils` => The folder that keeps some util stuff that can be used in more than one case.
 In this project, just a regex function who validate text without number and special characters.

-### Runing coomands:

-TODO: list all comands of the project

-- `yarn lint` => The command who lets you execute linting from the terminal according lint rules defined on .eslintrc.json and .prettierrc files;
-- `yarn format` => Format code according rules defined on `.prettierrc` file;